newrelic-experimental/nri-universal-discovery/docs/flex-update.md

 # Manually updating Flex to the latest

+If you require a newer versions of Flex that has not yet been updated with the agent bundle you can manually update as per below instructions.

 1. Download the latest release from https://github.com/newrelic/nri-flex/releases for your target system.
 2. Extract the package eg.